UglyEgg/archarden/README.md

 - Applies sysctl hardening (rp_filter, disable redirects/source routing, TCP syncookies).
 - Mounts `/tmp` as tmpfs with `nodev,nosuid,noexec`.
 - Reports enabled services for review.
-- Hardens SSH via `/etc/ssh/sshd_config.d/10-hardening.conf` and moves the daemon to a configurable port (**default 2122**) with key-only auth.
+- Hardens SSH via `/etc/ssh/sshd_config.d/10-hardening.conf`, limits logins to the dedicated `ssh` group, and moves the daemon to a configurable port (**default 2122**) with key-only auth.
 Validation uses `sshd -t` and the port is verified before firewall changes.
 - Configures UFW (default deny incoming, allow/limit SSH on the chosen port, allow 80/443).
 Optional CIDR restriction and transition rule for port 22.
 - Sets up fail2ban with UFW actions and sshd jail on the hardened SSH port.
 - Installs Podman/NPM templates with the admin UI bound to `127.0.0.1:8181` (use SSH tunneling to reach it).